-The MCA's Quality Management System is the responsibility of all staff, but the policy and day to day governance is managed by the Head of Internal Audit, supported by the Business Improvement & Assurance Division (BI&A) which comprises the Lead Auditors and administrative support for the Internal Assurance Audit Programme, Document Management.
-The successful Bidder will be expected to work closely with the Internal Assurance team
+The MCA's Quality Management System is the responsibility of all staff, but the policy and day to day governance is managed by the Head of Internal Audit & Assurance (IAA), overseen by the Director of Finance and Audit.
+IAA comprises of Lead Auditors and administrative support for the Internal Assurance Audit Programme.
+The successful Bidder will be expected to work closely with the IAA team